hexagontruth/hexular/README.md

 #### Rule builder

 The [`ruleBuilder`](Hexular.util.html#.ruleBuilder) function allows for "convenient" generation of elementary binary CA rules, analogous to Wolfram's [Elementary Cellular Automaton](http://mathworld.wolfram.com/ElementaryCellularAutomaton.html) rules.
 The function takes as an input either a single natural number (preferrably in the form of a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)), or an array of numbers each representing a single neighborhood state mask to add.
+It also accepts an optional `options` argument, which recognizes the following attributes, with defaults:

+  - `range = [1, 7]`
+  - `miss = 0`
+  - `match = 1`
+  - `missDelta = false`
+  - `matchDelta = false`

-An optional second argument determines the range of neighbors to consider when applying the rule, with the default being `[1, 7]` (corresponding to the immediate neighborhood N6).
-This can be changed to e.g. `[0, 7]` to include the home cell itself.
+The `range` attribute determines which neighbors to consider when applying the rule, with the default being `[1, 7]` (corresponding to the immediate neighborhood N6).
+This can be changed to e.g. `[0, 7]` to include the home cell itself, or `[1, 19]` to consider the 18 nearest neighbors excluding the home cell.
 The individual state masks in the first argument array are thus 6 bits in the default case (0-63), or 7 bits in the latter case (0-127).
 The "rule number" produced will be up to 64 bits, or 18,446,744,073,709,551,616 possible combinations, for the 6-neighbor default, or up to 128 bits, or 340,282,366,920,938,463,463,374,607,431,768,211,456 possible combinations, for the 7-neighbor variant.
 If one were to consider the full `[0, 19]` neighborhood, one would have a 157,827-decimal-digit-long number of possible rules, which I will not repeat here.

 This representation is obviously a bit less well-suited to the brute indexing approach than Wolfram's 256 one-dimensional rules, but it is hoped that at least the array version will be helpful in constructing simple rules, which may then be composed into more complex rules, &c.